Georgios Katidis

+Georgios Katidis (Γεώργιος Κατίδης; born 12 February 1993) is a Greek professional footballer who plays as an attacking midfielder.
+He is best known for performing a Nazi salute after scoring a game-winning goal in 2013, which led to his permanent suspension from every level of the Greece national team and his suspension from AEK Athens for the remainder of the 2013 season.

 Club career

 Aris

 Katidis rose through the youth ranks at Aris and managed to make his debut for the team at 16 years old.

 AEK Athens

 On 27 August 2012, Katidis signed a four-year contract with AEK Athens which would keep him at the club until 2016.
 AEK Athens and his former club Aris agreed on a €100,000 transfer fee.

 Katidis created an international controversy on 16 March 2013, when he gave a Nazi salute after scoring the winning goal against Veria.
 His action drew condemnation from politicians, fans and the media.
 He later told the public he was unaware of the gesture's connotations, stating that he just wanted to dedicate the goal to a colleague in the stands.
 AEK coach Ewald Lienen remarked that Katidis "doesn't have an idea about politics".
-As a result of the salute, the Hellenic Football Federation voted unanimously to give Katidis a lifetime ban from all Greek national teams and he was fined €50,000.
+As a result of the salute, the Hellenic Football Federation voted unanimously to give Katidis a lifetime ban from all Greece national teams and he was fined €50,000.
 He was furthermore suspended by AEK for the rest of the season.